 2. Meditations: with selected correspondence (Oxford World’s Classics) – translation by Robin Hard

 This translation by Robin Hard brings out the eloquence and universality of Marcus Aurelius’ thoughts.
-The introduction and notes by Christopher Gill place Meditations firmly in its ancient philosophical context.
+Whilst it’s a less common translation, it still boasts a high rating of 4.7/5 on Amazon and provides a unique introduction with notes by Christopher Gill.
+This all combined makes this version of Meditations a great choice for your journey into the mind of Marcus Aurelius.
 A selection of Marcus Aurelius’ correspondence with his tutor Fronto broadens our picture of the emperor as a person and thinker.

 In my opinion, Robin Hard’s translation offers us a more intimate and direct approach to Marcus Aurelius’ thoughts, while Hays’ (whose translation is still great without question) is more sympathetic towards readers.
 I will compare their different translations of the same passage, and you can decide for yourself which one you prefer.